StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w1.md

 This is a code school, so we are of course concerned with technology, but we are also concerned with teamwork, including **pair programming**.

 The first thing we need to learn is the process of learning.
 One method we will use in class (and on our own) is the **pomodoro technique.**  Named after the Italian tomato-shaped kitchen timer.
-Idea is to help us focus better: we make a deal to focus entirely on one task for 25 minutes (then take a break).
-(Very important to get up and move around; there are two major occupational hazards of programming - heart disease, from too much sitting, and carpal tunnel syndrome/repetitive stress injury.)
+Idea is to help us focus better: we make a deal to focus entirely on one task for 25 minutes (then take a short break).
+And after four pomodoros, take a long break.
+(It's very important to get up and move around; there are two major occupational hazards of programming - heart disease, from too much sitting, and carpal tunnel syndrome/repetitive stress injury.)

 We need to take control of our learning process and to find what works for us, and what needs practice.